diegodario88/quake-terminal/README.md

 ## GJS docs

-GNOME Shell Extensions dcoumentation and tutorial: https://gjs.guide/extensions/
+GNOME Shell Extensions documentation and tutorial: https://gjs.guide/extensions/

 ## Like this Extension?